IntroCSCI/colorvisionproject-nggerbino/README.md

 enter one of personality's listed that fits you the best ; 'average', 'reserved', 'selfcentered', 'rolemodel'. selfcentered
 Your list of color combinations is ; white, DarkRed, DarkGreen, Indigo, Gold, and DimGray.
 If you did not see a list of colors then you did not choose a personality.
-Would you like to make choose a diffrent personality, type 'yes' to choose a diffrent personality or type 'no' to end the program"!!!
+Would you like to make choose a diffrent personality, type 'yes' to choose a diffrent personality or type 'no' to end the program"
 ```

 ## C++ Guide

 ### Variables and Data Types

-!!!In this program i used string and int.
-String was used for all of the situations that i needed to store a variable like the color and file name, I used int to keep while loops and other things to continue!!!
+In this program i used string and int.
+String was used for all of the situations that i needed to store a variable like the color and file name, I used int to keep while loops and other things to continue.

 ### Console Input and Output

-!!!I used cin statements to get input into my program and used cout to tell the one using the program what is going on!!!
+I used cin statements to get input into my program and used cout to tell the one using the program what is going on.

 ### Decisions

-!!!I used alot of if and else statemnts to keep the whole thing working well i probibly shouldnt have used as many as I did it just seemed as though the simplest way to fix the problem!!!
+I used alot of if and else statemnts to keep the whole thing working well i probibly shouldnt have used as many as I did it just seemed as though the simplest way to fix the problem.

 ### Iteration

-!!!I used many while loops to try to keep the code working well!!!
+I used many while loops to try to keep the code working well, it allows you to redo it again.

 ### File Input and Output

-!!!I had the my file input to be the way to save the file into the files folder!!!
+I had the my file input to be the way to save the file into the files folder.

 ### Arrays/Vectors

-*I used arrays in order to change the colors in the functions labled "personalitycolor".*
+I used arrays in order to change the colors in the functions labled "personalitycolor".

 ### Functions

-*I used a function called "colorfulpersonality" to basicly ask the use for what their personality type is*
+I used a function called "colorfulpersonality" to basicly ask the use for what their personality type is.
+Here are some examples of functions I used:

+void colorfulcompair1();

+void colornum1();

+void personalitycolor1();

+string colorfulpersonality();

 ### Classes

-*I used classes to hold many of my multuple data types, to hold my data a little bit better and also alowing of me to minipulate that data a bit better.*
+I used classes to hold many of my multuple data types, to hold my data a little bit better and also alowing of me to minipulate that data a bit better.
+The class I used had the name of "colors", it stored the data of string color,string colorgenmethod, string filename, and string personality;